jessemyers/cheddar/README.md

  -  Use logging.
 (Diagnostics)
  -  Add some tests using [mockredis][mockredis]
  -  Figure out why setuptools "register" doesn't support authentication.
- -  Determine if there's any need for "download cache" style caching for the remote index.
  -  Parse PKG-INFO data on upload to local index for better accuracy.

  [mockredis]: https://github.com/locationlabs/mockredis